-One question I get asked regularly are my thoughts on the different tour companies like Contiki, G Adventures, TopDeck, and Intrepid.
+One question I get asked regularly are my thoughts on the different tour companies like Contiki, Travel Talk, G Adventures, TopDeck, and Intrepid.
 The following are my thoughts on each from both a traveller’s perspective and a marketer’s perspective (from a positioning standpoint).

 Contiki offers tours on most continents for the 18-35 y/o crowd.
 For the most part, they are slightly higher in price than the other tour companies, but offer the traveller more comforts like a hotel room versus a camp site.
 In other words, you get what you pay for.